 "It's not just in Spain.
 In Italy, where demands for food are increasing, the Red Cross chapter will soon launch an in-depth assessment of health and social welfare conditions across the country.
 In Hungary, demands at its food programs are increasing, and there's also a program to reconnect homes with electricity cut off because of unpaid bills.
-Even in Finland, where the economy is faring better than in other euro zone countries, the Red Cross has set up 44 health and welfare centers to counsel the long-term unemployed."
+Even in Finland, where the economy is faring better than in other euro-zone countries, the Red Cross has set up 44 health and welfare centers to counsel the long-term unemployed."

-The Red Cross's "Bulletin on Social Vulnerability in Spain" states that 43.2 percent of people cannot afford to put on the heating in winter, while 26 percent cannot afford a meal with proteins three times a week.
+The Red Cross's Bulletin on Social Vulnerability in Spain states that 43.2 percent of people cannot afford to put on the heat in winter, while 26 percent cannot afford a meal with proteins three times a week.

-Another glimpse of the social crisis Spain faces was provided when the Catholic charity Caritas revealed that the number of people it helped nationwide increased from 370,000 in 2007 to more than a million in 2011.
+Another glimpse of Spain's social crisis was

+provided when the Catholic charity Caritas revealed that the number of people it helped nationwide increased from 370,000 in 2007 to more than a million in 2011.

-The Plataforma de afectados por la Hipoteca (PAH-Platform of those Affected by the Mortgage), which pushes for a moratorium on evictions, estimates that 300 families are being evicted every day.
+The Plataforma de afectados por la Hipoteca (PAH-Platform of Those Affected by the Mortgage), which pushes for a moratorium on evictions, estimates that 300 families are being evicted every day.

 The purchasing power of Spanish workers has seen the biggest decline since 1985, as the ruling class aims to bring about an internal devaluation to gain competitiveness in the international markets.
-A recent study published by the trade union CC.OO reveals that being employed no longer prevents one falling into poverty.
+A recent study published by the trade union CC.OO reveals that employment no longer prevents falling into poverty.

-The study reveals that 35 percent of Spanish workers receive a monthly wage equal to or less than €641.40, the minimum wage.
-Among the worst affected sectors are self-employed workers, with 40 percent at risk of poverty.
+The study reveals that 35 percent of workers receive a monthly wage equal or inferior to €641.40, the minimum wage.
+A European average rate of 22.5 percent places Spain second behind Romania.

+Among the worst-affected sectors are self-employed workers, with 40 percent at risk of poverty.
 Eighteen percent of part-time workers are now in poverty.

 The report forecasts that there will be 28 percent poverty for the whole of Spain by the end of 2012.
-This represents a rise of 10 percentage points from 2007.
+This represents a rise of 10 percent age points from 2007.

-The National Statistics Institute, INE, points out that nearly 1 million people have left Spain.
-Since the beginning of 2011, Spain's population has fallen to 46,117,000 compared to 47,153,000 only 21 months ago.
+The National Statistics Institute, INE, points out that nearly a million people have left Spain.
+Since the beginning of 2011, Spain's population has fallen to 46,117,000 compared to 47,153,000 21 months ago.

-On the other side, the ruling class is profiting from this social misery, even as its political representatives repeat that myth that "we have lived above our means" to justify slashing social spending.
+On the other side, the ruling class is profiting from this social misery, even as its political representatives repeat that myth that "We have lived above our means" to justify slashing social spending.

-Credit Suisse has estimated that the number of Spanish millionaires will grow by 110 percent over the next five years, meaning that there will be around 616,000 in 2017.
+Credit Suisse has estimated that the number of millionaires will grow by 110 percent over the next five years, meaning that there will be around 616,000 in 2017.
 An article published by ABC states that the so-called SICAV, collective investment schemes attractive for speculators because they are taxed at 1 percent, have grown by 50 percent in some cases.